rintukutum/fall-2014-public/lec-23-lab.md

 ```
  sqlite3 Chinook_Sqlite.sqlite
 ```
-Write SQL queries to answer the following:
+Write SQL queries to answer the following: <br>
 1. Which artists did not make any albums at all?
 Include their names in your answer. <br>
 2. Which video track is the longest? <br>
 3. Find the names of customers who live in the same city as the top employee (The one not managed by anyone). <br>